SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion: Design Requirements

-This task is centered on tracking evaluation metrics that gauge the quality of the converted voice at each step of the diffusion generation process.
+\textbf{C2: Comprehensive Performance Metrics Evaluation in Singing Voice Synthesis.} This task is centered on tracking evaluation metrics that gauge the quality of the converted voice at each step of the diffusion generation process.
 These metrics include pitch accuracy, timbre consistency, naturalness, and speech quality.
 The system should enable a detailed analysis of how each metric evolves with every diffusion step, offering insights into the conversion quality at different phases of the generation process.
 This comprehensive evaluation is pivotal in identifying aspects where the conversion achieves optimal quality or, conversely, where improvements are needed.
 This visual representation enhances the interpretability of the evaluation results and fosters insights into the underlying dynamics of the diffusion generation process.